abhimaitrey/cloudqna/IaaS-QnA.md

 ### How to connect 2 VNets having the same CIDR address range?

+Ans.
+There are 2 similar concepts, and I will address each one individually:

+1) You can have VNETs with overlapping address space.
+You can make as many overlapping VNETS as you would like, and they can be in the same subscription and the same region.

+It is usually recommended not to because if you need the 2 VNETs to communicate via VNET Peering or S2S VPN, they cannot have overlapping address space.
+If the 2 VNETs will never need to interact in that way, they can have overlapping address space without an issue.

+2) Subnets cannot have overlapping address space within the VNET.
+In the example you gave above, both Subnets in both VNETs have the same address range - 10.0.1.0/24.

+A better way to design the address range in a VNET:

+Vnet_A: 10.0.0.0/16   (10.0.0.0 - 10.0.255.255)
+Subnet_a_1: 10.0.0.0/24  (10.0.0.0 - 10.0.0.255)

+Subnet_a_2: 10.0.1.0/24  (10.0.1.0 - 10.0.1.255)

+If VNET B needs to communicate with A at some point, we need to not have overlapping addresses.

+Vnet_B: 10.1.0.0/16  (10.1.0.0 - 10.1.255.255)

+Subnet_b_1: 10.1.0.0/24  (10.1.0.0 - 10.1.0.255)

+Subnet_b_2: 10.1.1.0/24  (10.1.1.0 - 10.1.1.255)

 ### Can two Vnets have same CIDR range?
 If yes, how the both VNets connect?

 Ans.